Well of the Oath

 Genesis 21:22-25, Jasher 22:6

-And Abraham said, “I will swear.”
+Abraham replied, “I will swear.”

-And Abraham reproved Abimelech because of a well of water, which Abimelech’s servants had violently taken away.
+Then Abraham confronted Abimelech about the well of water that Abimelech’s servants had violently taken.

 Abimelech claims he didn’t know what his servants had done